 Its latest foray into Fintech (with tools like Xero) is what’s got a lot of people buzzing.
-A February 2021 report shows that 18% of UK accounting firms have 98% of their clients in the cloud.
+A February 2021 report from GoRemotely shows that 18% of UK accounting firms have 98% of their clients in the cloud.
 Globally, almost one-third (31%) of accounting companies have over 80% of their clients online.

-1. Accurate and automatic
+1. Cloud accounting software is accurate and automatic

 Traditional accounting involves a truckload of paperwork, boxes of receipts, and a laborious data input process.
 And let’s not forget the lack of room for human error.
 Even the slightest miscalculation could result in a chain of (possibly expensive) mistakes.